 Like I mentioned above, Pinterest is like Google.
 If you want to search for healthy recipes on Google you would type “healthy recipes” in the search bar.

-The same goes with Pinterest.
-People are on Pinterest are usually looking for something specific, like how to do something.
+The same goes for Pinterest.
+People on Pinterest are usually looking for something specific, like how to do something.
 This is why it’s important to choose keyword rich board titles.

 What’s really cool is that you can use Pinterest as a keyword search tool.
 Try searching different keywords in the Pinterest search bar to see what comes up (don’t click enter, the keywords will show up below the keyword you typed).

-The results are what’s searched for most often, so if the keyword(s) are relevant to your board topic choose one for the title to get the best results.
+The results are what is searched for most often, so if the keyword(s) are relevant to your board topic, choose one for the title to get the best results.

 For example, if you’re pinning healthy recipes, you can find out which terms people use to find that content.
 Start typing related keywords and phrases in the search bar and pay attention to what pops up, because those are the terms people are searching most often!